 Under the Mosaic Covenant, the high priest was the holiest, followed by the priests (and the Levites), and then the rest of God’s people.
 Thus only the high priest could enter the Holy of Holies, the priests the Holy Place and the Israelites the Outer Court.
 Gentiles could not even enter the Outer Court.
 The whole set-up creates a physical environment that not only gives the impression, but also reflects the reality, of the spiritual distance between the holy God and sinful humanity.
 We can feel this distance more acutely when we recognize that the closer one gets to God the more holy one has to be.

 Since holiness is more than moral purity, this does not mean that the priests were the most morally pure people, though the more holy one is, the more moral one is expected to be.
 They were set apart by God to be the most ritually pure, and they had to meticulously maintain their level of ritual purity.
-One could become ritually unclean through moral as well as non-moral defilement (cf. Sklar 2008: 23-28).
-To be ritually defiled and be near to God can be deadly.
+To be morally or ritually defiled and be near to God can be deadly.
 Nadab and Abihu were already consecrated as priests when they offered incense in the Holy Place (Leviticus 10:1-3).
 But they defiled themselves by doing what was unauthorized and they died instantly.
 God Himself explained: “By those who come near Me I will be treated as holy, and before all the people I will be honored.”

 We can choose to read this text in light of Genesis 1:1 and in its own immediate context, and thus capture something of God’s holiness, or we can choose to read it otherwise and stumble over it.
 New Testament believers need to recall that Ananias and Sapphira also died instantly for lying to the Holy Spirit (Acts 5:1-11).
 In the case of Nadab and Abihu, it was the beginning of Israel as a holy nation; as for Ananias and Sapphira, it was the beginning of the Church, which like Israel is also called to be holy (1 Peter 1:14-16).
 God does not act in this way most of the time because of His mercy.
 Otherwise no one would be alive.
 God acted strictly according to His holiness at the beginning of each of these redemptive eras so that people would capture intuitively something of His holiness.
 This then helps them to appreciate His mercy when they sinned against Him and did not die.
 Most people do not realize that God’s mercy is to lead them to repentance (Romans 2:4).